Bolesław I the Brave: Renewed war with the empire

 In 1014, Bolesław sent his son Mieszko to Bohemia in order to form an alliance with Duke Oldrich against Henry, by then crowned emperor.
 Oldrich imprisoned Mieszko and turned him over to Henry, who, however, released him in a gesture of good will after being pressured by Saxon nobles.
 Bolesław nonetheless refused to aid the emperor militarily in his Italian expedition.
 This led to imperial intervention in Poland and so in 1015 a war erupted once again.
 The war started out well for the emperor, as he was able to defeat the Polish forces at the Battle of Ciani.
 Once the imperial forces crossed the river Oder, Bolesław sent a detachment of Moravian knights in a diversionary attack against the Eastern March of the empire.
 Soon after, the imperial army, having suffered a defeat near the Bóbr marshes, retreated from Poland without any permanent gains.
 After this event, Bolesław's forces took the initiative.
 Margrave Gero II of Meissen was defeated and killed during a clash with the Polish forces in late 1015.
 In 1015 and 1017, Bolesław I attacked the Eastern March and was defeated twice by Henry the Strong and his forces.

 Later that year, Bolesław's son Mieszko was sent to plunder Meissen.
 His attempt at conquering the city, however, failed.
 In 1017, Bolesław defeated Duke Henry V of Bavaria.
 In that same year, supported by his Slavic allies, Emperor Henry once again invaded Poland, albeit once again to very little effect.
 He did besiege the cities of Głogów and Niemcza, but was unable to conquer them.
 The imperial forces once again were forced to retreat, suffering significant losses.
 Taking advantage of the involvement of Czech troops, Bolesław ordered his son to invade Bohemia, where Mieszko met very little resistance.

+The Peace of Bautzen

 On 30 January 1018, the Peace of Bautzen was signed.
 The Polish ruler was able to keep the contested marches of Lusatia and Sorbian Meissen not as fiefs, but as a part of Polish territory, and also received military aid in his expedition against Rus'.
 Also, Bolesław (then a widower) strengthened his dynastic bonds with the German nobility through his marriage with Oda, daughter of Margrave Eckard I of Meissen.
 The wedding took place four days later, on 3 February in the castle of Cziczani (also Sciciani, at the site of either modern Groß-Seitschen or Zützen).